stv8/notes/docs/index.md

 # Home

-Welcome to my Programming notes site, it contains miscellaneous links and helpful snippets about miscellaneous programing technologies.
+Welcome to my Programming notes site!
+Here I keep track of miscellaneous links, helpful snippets, and info about various technologies related to programming.

-It's purpose is to be a quick reference as well as a place for web links to live so they can escape the void that is my browser's bookmark folder.
+Its main purpose is to serve as a quick reference as well as a place for links to live so they can escape the void that is my browser's bookmark folder.